-Before you consider going on a winter walk in the Ardennes, I feel obliged to give you three small pieces of advice.
+Before you consider going on a winter walk in the Ardennes, I feel obliged to give you three warnings.
 First, there is a high chance that you will become addicted, because the Ardennes is a wonderful region for walking.
-It’s easily accessible by car, train or bus; there are hundreds of well-marked walking routes of various lengths; the scenery is breathtaking; the nature is fascinating; and yet you are never too far from a café, hotel or village shop.
+It’s accessible by car or train (in certain areas); there are hundreds of well-marked walking routes of various lengths; the scenery is breathtaking; the nature is fascinating; and yet you are never too far from a café, hotel or village shop.
 In other words, once you have walked in the Ardennes, your free weekends may never be the same again.

 Second, be prepared for sudden changes in the weather.
 I have set off in glorious sunshine to find myself in a hail storm just an hour later.
 In addition, the higher you ascend, the colder will be that chill wind.
 So dress for the worst eventuality.
 For a winter walk, this means warm clothing, sensible footwear, a waterproof coat, gloves and a hat.
-Take sufficient water and snacks; personally I always take a thermos flask of hot soup.
-And do not leave your mobile phone at home.
+Take sufficient water and snacks; personally I like to take a thermos flask of hot soup.

-Third, take a detailed walking map.
-These are readily available from most bookshops and tourist offices.
+Third, take a detailed walking map, either on your phone or GPS device or a printed one.
+The latter are readily available from most bookshops and tourist offices.
 Plan in advance to know where you intend to walk, and the length and duration of your route.
 This will help avoid unpleasant surprises, especially if you are taking children with you.